plblum/jivs/docs/Configuring.md

         adapter.modify('Field1').whenToEnable(
             (childBuilder)=> childBuilder.fieldValue('Field2').equalToValue(true));
     + `refineDataType()` - Updates the data type.
-The new data type must be able to fallback to the original data type as specified in the `LookupFallbackService` of `ValidationServices`.
+The new data type must be able to fallback to the original data type as specified in the `LookupFallbackService` of `JivsServices`.
         ```ts
         // from the business rules
         builder.field('Field1', LookupKey.String);  // original